projnanda/projnanda/home/nyc.md

 - A local environmental agent analyzing pollution data and reporting it directly to a city dashboard
 - Agents representing organizations negotiating contracts, managing logistics, or even co-writing research papers

 These agents won't just operate within single apps or platforms; they'll move fluidly across the entire Internet.
-But for that to work, they need a new kind of infrastructure—something more flexible, secure, and transparent than today's systems.
+But for that to work, they need a new kind of infrastructureâ€”something more flexible, secure, and transparent than today's systems.

 **That's where NANDA comes in.**

 ### What NANDA Builds

 #### The NANDA Index
 A new kind of registry that allows AI agents to be discovered, verified, and trusted.
-Think of it as a **decentralized phonebook for the Agentic Web**—one that lets agents find each other, verify credentials, and exchange information safely.
+Think of it as a **decentralized phonebook for the Agentic Web**â€”one that lets agents find each other, verify credentials, and exchange information safely.

 Unlike centralized systems like DNS or corporate app stores, the NANDA Index is open and lightweight.
 It uses **AgentFacts**, a metadata schema that allows each agent to describe its capabilities, trust level, and connections in a verifiable way.

 #### Decentralization and Trust
 NANDA's architecture embraces decentralization to prevent control from consolidating in a few hands.
 Multiple organizations, developers, and communities can host their own NANDA registries, creating a network of interoperable systems rather than a single gatekeeper.

-It also integrates concepts from **Zero Trust security**—every agent must verify another's identity and capabilities before interaction.
+It also integrates concepts from **Zero Trust security**â€”every agent must verify another's identity and capabilities before interaction.

 #### Interoperability Across Platforms
 NANDA research shows how its system can interoperate with existing frameworks like Anthropic's MCP, Google's Agent-to-Agent (A2A), and Microsoft's NLWeb, bridging these separate ecosystems into a single, open web of agents.